tunahanipek/skin_lesion_noise_detection/README.md

 - **hairy**: Images with visible hair or hair-like artifacts
 - **marked**: Images with markings, labels, or annotations

+### Dataset Information
+- **Source**: ISIC Challenge website
+- **Dataset Name**: MILK10k test data
+- **Original Classes**: The original dataset contained 7 classes, but 2 classes were removed due to insufficient data samples.
+The final dataset uses 5 classes that have adequate representation for training and evaluation.

 ## Project Structure
 ```
 skin-noise-detection/